 Note: You can make your own soap flakes by grating your favorite pure vegetable soap with a cheese grater.

-Tips: Add distilled white vinegar to the rinse cycle to make a great fabric softener.
+Tips: Distilled white vinegar added to the rinse cycle makes a great fabric softener.
 It also removes odors.
-Hydrogen peroxide is a great whitener and, when used directly on clothes prior to washing, can be used in place of bleach to remove stains.
+Hydrogen peroxide is a great whitener and, when used directly on clothes prior to washing, can be used in place of bleach to remove stains

 - 1/4 cup olive oil